Generic Name: hydromorphone (oral) (HYE droe MOR fone)

 What happens if I miss a dose?

-Since Dilaudid is used on an as needed basis, you are not likely to miss a dose.
+Since Dilaudid is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?